How to create application requests

 Step 2

-Next, you will need to define the variables required to send the application request.
-These will be defined by the action you are wanting to take in your third-party application within the third-party’s documentation.
+Next, you will need to define the input variables required to send the application request.
+Click Add input in the Flow builder to add your inputs.

 Step 3

 Next, you will need to tell the application object where to get data from or send an update to.
+Click Add request in the flow builder to do so.

 Select the method of the request: GET, POST, PUT, PATCH, or DELETE.